-4 Black Army officers are harassed at IHOP by a White woman in ‘racially charged’ incident, video purportedly shows
+4 Black Army soldiers are harassed at IHOP by a White woman in ‘racially charged’ incident, video purportedly shows

 At some point during their lunch Monday, the woman approached the four men and started chatting with them about life in the military, according to a statement from Fort Belvoir.
 After initially putting down $30 to help pay for their meal, she took $24 back before leaving, Richard said.

-In a Facebook video posted after the encounter, Jeffers claimed that when the woman returned to the table, she called them the n-word twice and used a homophobic slur at the men.
+In a Facebook video posted after the encounter, Jeffers claimed that when the woman returned to the table, she called them the n-word twice and used a homophobic slur.
 Jeffers then began recording the scene on his phone.

 The beginning of his TikTok video shows the antagonistic woman claiming the men took her money and calling them an expletive.